Wrapping paper facts

 - The average American gives 42 gifts per year.
 It is estimated that if each used re-usable gift wrap for only 3 of these, it would save enough paper to cover 45,000 football fields.

-- Finally, every year, a forest the size of Wales is required to provide all the paper used in Britain.
+- Each year, a forest the size of Wales is required to provide all the paper used in Britain.

 The solution is to switch to long lasting fabric gift wrap

-Why not help tackle this by trying our reusable Wrag Wrap for a luxurious yet ethical gift wrap that lasts and lasts.
+Why not help bring change by trying our reusable Wrag Wrap for a stylish yet ethical gift wrap that lasts and lasts.
 Help highlight the issue of waste and challenge our throwaway culture.
 Some prefer to keep their Wrag Wraps in the family, passing them around from year to year.
 Others like to send them out on a journey from friend to friend, taking their positive message with them.

 If you'd like to know what you can do to recycle your Christmas waste then click here www.recyclenow.com